Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 In order to conduct optical profilometry based on a sinusoidal pattern, the key is to have the highest possible contrast on the object of interest.
-In this study, the 4K sinusoidal pattern image is encoded in shades of grey, which justifies the use of a white reflective surface.
+In this study, the 4K sinusoidal pattern image is encoded in shades of grey.
 Consequently, a white liquid dye, extracted from Edding 4090 markers, is added to the water solution.
-This dye contains water alongside titanium dioxide ($\rm{TiO_2}$) and chalk particles, with particle sizes ranging from 0.1 to 1 $\mu$m, which enhance the reflectance of the liquid free surface.
+This dye contains water alongside titanium dioxide ($\rm{TiO_2}$) and chalk particles, with particle sizes ranging from 0.1 to 1 $\mu$m, that enhance the light diffusivity at the free surface.
 This additive was chosen because titania has one of the highest refractive index among natural minerals ($n=2.7$) \cite{2012_przadka}.
-Since adding this marker to a water solution is likely to change its hydrodynamic properties, we measured the solution surface tension $\gamma$, density $\rho$ and dynamic viscosity $\mu$ for various liquid marker concentrations $C$ in the range $[0,\ 125] \ \rm{g/L}$, as illustrated in Figure \ref{fig_proprietes_hydro}(a)-(c).
-Since the marker itself is partially made of water, all tested concentrations are defined as the additional mass of liquid marker added per liter of water.
-Since tap water is used, the surface tension of the water solution (\textit{i.e.}, when $C=0$) is measured at $\gamma_0=59.5 \ \rm{mN.m^{-1}}$.
-It can be observed that $\gamma$ undergoes an exponential decay from $\gamma_0$ to a final value of $\gamma_f \sim 32\ \rm{mN/m}$ for $C = 125\ \rm{g/L}$.
-This sharp decrease is most pronounced for concentrations up to 10 g/L, with a smaller decrease observed for concentrations greater than 40 g/L. In contrast, both the solution density $\rho$ and dynamic viscosity $\mu$ increase with the marker concentration, with a 4$\%$ increase in density and a 24$\%$ increase in viscosity at $C = 125\ \rm{g/L}$ compared to the case with $C = 0$.
-A linear dependence of $\rho$ on $C$ can also be observed.
+To investigate the possible change in the hydrodynamic properties induced by the use of this marker, we measured the solution surface tension $\gamma$, density $\rho$ and dynamic viscosity $\mu$ for various liquid marker concentrations $C$ in the range $[0,\ 125] \ \rm{g/L}$, as illustrated in Figure \ref{fig_proprietes_hydro}(a)-(c).
+Here, the concentration $C$ is defined as the additional mass of liquid marker added per liter of water.

+Significant changes in the physical properties of the water-dye solution occur as the dye concentration $C$ varies.
+For a given volume, adding the dye — composed of chalk (density 2.4) and titanium dioxide (density 4.2) — leads to a straightforward linear increase in the mixture’s density $\rho$, as shown in Figure \ref{fig_proprietes_hydro}(b).
+Additionally, Figure \ref{fig_proprietes_hydro}(a) reveals an exponential decay of surface tension $\gamma$ with $C$, with $\gamma$ decreasing from $\gamma_0 \simeq 59 \ \rm{mN.m^{-1}}$ at $C=0$ (not shown in Figure \ref{fig_proprietes_hydro}(a) due to the logarithmic concentration scale) to $\gamma_f \simeq 32\ \rm{mN/m}$ at $C = 125\ \rm{g/L}$.
+This trend is expected, as it is characteristic of aqueous surfactant solutions in the limit of large intermolecular distances \cite{1976_gilanyi,2021_peng}.
+Finally, Figure \ref{fig_proprietes_hydro}(c) displays an overall increase in viscosity $\mu$ with $C$, attributed to the rise in effective viscosity in suspensions as the volume fraction increases \cite{2018_guazzelli}.